-In any other cases forward declaration should be applied.
+In any other case a forward declaration should be applied.

-Delegate method always passes the sender
+Delegate methods always pass the sender

-Delegation method passes sender as first parameter.
+A delegation method passes the sender as the first parameter.
 It is a good practice to use will/did paradigm.

 - (NSInteger)exampleClassNumberOfActions:(ExampleClass )exampleClass - (void)exampleClass:(ExampleClass )exampleClass willPerformAction:(Action )action; - (void)exampleClass:(ExampleClass )exampleClass didPerformAction:(Action )action;